Azure-for-Startups/Content/README.md

 <tr>
           <td valign="top">
   <h3>:video_camera:<i> Getting started on Azure video series</i></h3>
-    -    <b>[Getting Started on Azure:  *Overview of the Azure portal*](https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Overview-of-the-Azure-portal)</b> - An introduction to the Azure portal, covering navigation and key elements of the portal including the Azure dashboard, marketplace, and resources.
+    -    <a href="https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Overview-of-the-Azure-portal"><b>Getting Started on Azure:  *Overview of the Azure portal*</b></a>- An introduction to the Azure portal, covering navigation and key elements of the portal including the Azure dashboard, marketplace, and resources.<br>
-    -    <b>[Getting Started on Azure:  *Resource Groups*](https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Resource-Groups)</b> - Learn what to consider and how to create and manage a resource group on the Azure portal.
+    -    <a href="https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Resource-Groups"><b>Getting Started on Azure:  *Resource Groups*</b></a> - Learn what to consider and how to create and manage a resource group on the Azure portal.<br>
-    -    <b>[Getting Started on Azure:  *Storage Accounts*](https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Storage-Accounts)</b> - Learn how to create and manage a storage account on the Azure portal and select the storage option that is right for you.
+    -    <a href="https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Storage-Accounts"><b>Getting Started on Azure:  *Storage Accounts*</b></a> - Learn how to create and manage a storage account on the Azure portal and select the storage option that is right for you.<br>
-   -    <b>[Getting Started on Azure:  *Virtual Networks*](https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Virtual-Networks)</b> - Learn how to set up a virtual network including IP address blocks, DNS settings, security policies, and routing tables on the Azure portal.
+    -    <a href="https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Virtual-Networks"><b>Getting Started on Azure:  *Virtual Networks*</b></a> - Learn how to set up a virtual network including IP address blocks, DNS settings, security policies, and routing tables on the Azure portal.<br>
-    -    <b>[Getting Started on Azure:   *Virtual Machines*](https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Virtual-Machines)</b> - Learn how to set up and configure an Ubuntu virtual machine on the Azure portal.
+    -    <a href="https://channel9.msdn.com/Series/BizSpark-StartUp-Stories/Getting-Started-on-Azure-Virtual-Machines"><b>Getting Started on Azure:   *Virtual Machines*</b></a> - Learn how to set up and configure an Ubuntu virtual machine on the Azure portal.<br>
-    -    <b>[Additional Getting Started on Azure videos](https://azure.microsoft.com/en-us/get-started/)</b> - View additional Getting Started on Azure videos such as Windows Server Virtual Machines, Web Apps, SQL Database on Azure and more.
+    -    <a href="https://azure.microsoft.com/en-us/get-started/"><b>Additional Getting Started on Azure videos</b></a> - View additional Getting Started on Azure videos such as Windows Server Virtual Machines, Web Apps, SQL Database on Azure and more.<br>
 	   </td>
 </tr>
     </table>